Arthur Horner (trade unionist): Early life and political development

-Arthur Horner was born in Merthyr Tydfil, South Wales, the eldest surviving son in a family of seventeen children, only six of whom lived past infancy.
+Arthur Horner was born in Merthyr Tydfil, Wales, the eldest surviving son in a family of seventeen children, only six of whom lived past infancy.
 His father worked as a chargehand porter at the railway goods station, while his maternal grandfather and two maternal uncles were miners.
 Horner's earliest employment was as a grocer's assistant and delivery boy in the coalfield communities around Merthyr.
 After a brief period at Merthyr railway goods station, he was drawn into coalmining employment in 1915, attracted by the political radicalism of trade union activists in the nearby Rhondda coalfield.

 Horner's first political affiliation was socialist, with Keir Hardie, elected MP for Merthyr Tydfil in 1900, serving as his first political hero.
 After joining the Independent Labour Party in Merthyr, Horner moved to the colliery village of Ynyshir in the Rhondda, where he became a protégé of Noah Ablett.
 Ablett was a trade union militant and executive member of the South Wales Miners Federation, who also convened local classes in Marxist education that Horner attended.
 During this period, Horner gradually abandoned the strong Christian faith of his teenage years, when he had been baptised into the Churches of Christ.
 This small but intellectually oriented Protestant sect had recognised his potential as a preacher and financed his training as a lay evangelist, experience that gave him considerable confidence in public speaking and debate.